jamietre/iqtest/README.md

          response.should.equal('correct');
          done();
       });
+    });

-About the same.
-The real value of promises is chaining multiple callbacks, so they would help you more for complex test.
-But we can't really leverage the promise API in a test unless the testing framework knows to do something with it.
+About the same, still too many closures and curly braces.
+And the real value of promises is chaining multiple callbacks, so they would help you more for complex test.
+But we can't really leverage the promise API cleanly in a test unless the testing framework knows to do something with it.

 #### Using it

 The framework itself does not require anything other than when.js and timeout.js from [https://github.com/cujojs/when](https://github.com/cujojs/when).

+It mostly uses assertions from busterjs.

 The example uses a test harness for web browsers that requires jquery. *iqtest itself does not depend on jQuery*.
 You can run this without jQuery and create your own analysis tool for its output if you like, following the model of the test harness I have provided.